 If you’re looking for a luxury beach vacation closer to home, the Kimpton Seafire Resort & Spa in Grand Cayman is charging 70,000 IHG points per night on many dates (with a fourth night free you’d pay just 52,500 points per night), when the paid rate would be over $800 per night.

 IHG One Rewards is offering a sale on purchased points.
-Through June 10, 2022, IHG One Rewards is offering a bonus, and the most common offer seems to be for an 80% bonus, which is an opportunity to buy points for 0.56 cents each.
+Through February 2, 2024, IHG One Rewards is offering a promotion, and the most common offer seems to be for a 100% bonus, which is an opportunity to buy points for 0.5 cents each.

 There are definitely circumstances where it could make sense to buy IHG points.
 As you can see above, there are instances where buying points can save you over 50% on the cost of a luxury hotel stay.
 I also think there’s value in having a “reserve” of IHG points, given the brand’s global footprint.